pekkizen/rtp/README.md

 **p.tfisher.soft(tau, p)**
 Soft thresholding TFisher method from Zhang et al.
-This is implemented by a fast C++ tfisher function.
+This is implemented by a fast C++ TFisher function.

 **p.tfisher.tpm(tau, p)**
-Truncated product method (tpm) from Zaykin et al. solved by tfisher function.
+Truncated product method (tpm) from Zaykin et al. solved by TFisher function.

 **p.rtp(K, p, stepscale = 1)**
 Rank truncated product p-value by integrand gamma PDF x beta CDF integrated by Riemann sum.
 This is a fast and reliable function selected from all functions in C++ source code.

+### Reference implementations of p.rtp

 **p.rtp.mutoss(K, p)**
 Rank truncated product p-value from